 What is portfolio rebalancing and why should you care?

 When you think about your portfolio's asset allocation, there's a related idea—rebalancing—that goes hand-in-hand with it.
-Essentially, rebalancing means selling some assets in your portfolio and buying others in order to maintain your target asset allocation.
+Essentially, rebalancing means selling some assets in your portfolio and buying others to help maintain your target asset allocation.
+This is especially important during times of significant market volatility.

 Why rebalance?

-Over time, changes in the market will likely cause your portfolio to drift away from the asset allocation you want.
-Some assets may perform well and become a larger portion of your portfolio, while others may do poorly and shrink as a percentage of your investments.
+Changes in the market can cause your portfolio to drift from your target asset allocation.
+Over time, some assets may perform well and become a larger portion of your portfolio, while others may do poorly and shrink as a percentage of your investments.

-When a portfolio drifts away from its target asset allocation, it may get riskier or, conversely, more conservative with lower potential gains.
-By rebalancing, you can bring your portfolio back into alignment with your risk tolerance and overall investing strategy.
+When a portfolio drifts away from its target asset allocation, it may get riskier or, conversely, more conservative with potentially lower gains.
+Rebalancing allows you to realign your portfolio with your risk tolerance and overall investing strategy.

 How it works

-The basic idea is simple.
-Let's say that you start out with an asset allocation of 60% stocks and 40% bonds.
-Imagine that, over time, the market value of your stocks grows, but your bonds don't, and you end up with 70% of your portfolio value in stocks and only 30% in bonds.
+The basic idea is simple: Let’s say you start out with a mix of 60% stocks and 40% bonds, which has historically been known to provide investors with attractive risk-adjusted returns.
+Now, imagine that the market value of your stocks grows, but your bonds don't, and you end up with 70% of your portfolio value in stocks and only 30% in bonds.
 To rebalance, you would sell some of the stocks and buy more bonds—enough of both to bring the percentages back to 60/40.

 Of course, your asset allocation is probably more granular than simply stocks vs. bonds.
 Let’s say that within your stock holdings, your asset allocation calls for certain percentages of large cap, mid cap, and emerging market stocks.
-Rebalancing should correct drifts away from your targets within those sub-categories, too.
+Rebalancing can also correct drift from targets within those sub-categories.

 When to rebalance: two approaches